Deutschlandstipendium

 Preferred applicants:

-• Overcoming biographical hurdles, e.g. special family circumstances, health requirements, refugee background, etc.
+• Overcoming biographical challenges, e.g. special family circumstances, health conditions, refugee background, etc.

 Faculty of Computer Science